LucidLink supports being run as a back-end volume to backup products such as Veeam Backup and Replication.

 If you do not have a user account, create one and then set up a filespace to use the object storage of your choice.
 Note that for on-premises object storage region information may be custom specific to your deployment.
 Be sure to review LucidLink setup information relating to your object storage vendor.

 Initialize your filespace with a specific block size.
 Choose a block size that matches your Veeam backup block size.
-1MB blocks are recommended for Veeam Backup and Replication.
+A 1MB block size is recommended for Veeam Backup and Replication.
 This is done via the command line and cannot be changed after initialization.

 lucid init-s3 --fs <filespace.domain> --password <sharedsecret> --endpoint <ipaddress/url:port> --access-key <accesskey> --secret-key <secretkey> --https --region <region> --block-size <KiB> --provider <vendor>